sbasu96/omnia/docs/source/OmniaInstallGuide/RHEL/AdvancedConfigurationsRHEL/AdditionalNIC_rhel.rst

     * The name of the NIC specified in the file (in the below sample, ``ensp0``, ``ensp0.5``, and ``eno1``) is the unique identifier of NICs in the file.
     * ``nictype``: The property ``nictype`` indicates what kind of NIC is in use (ethernet, infiniband, or vlan).
 If the ``nictype`` is set to ``vlan``, ensure to specify a primary NIC for the VLAN using the property ``nicdevices``.
     * ``cmdline``: The OS Kernel command-line parameters should be provided under ``cmdline`` field.
 If you want to provide multiple kernel parameters, ensure that they are separated by a "space".
-    * ``metric``: Network metric value is a value assigned to an IP route for a network interface that indicates the cost of using that route.

 .. note::